 - Reinforcing the link between ethnic communities and the school

-- Providing college and vocational scholarships and mentoring for alumni of the school
+- Providing college and vocational scholarships and mentoring for alumni of the school (who graduate from any Seattle public high school)

 We encourage the participation of anyone who shares our goals.